plone/training/docs/voltoaddons/06-cell-renderer.md

 export default TextTemplateRenderer;
 ```

 In the `CellRenderer` folder add the `Progress.jsx` cell renderer.
-For this one
-we don't need to extend the schema.
+For this one, we don't need to extend the schema.

 ```jsx
 import React from 'react';